jdthorpe/nginx-for-developers/readme.md

 ### Proxying a backend server over https

-Your backend server may require a secure (https) connection.
-NGINX can easily accommodate this by setting the protocol to `https` and adding `proxy_ssl_server_name on;` to the location block like this:
+If the backend server requires a secure (https) connection, NGINX can easily handle this requirement, and an example is provided in the `nginx-dev-server-remote-api-ssl.conf` config file.
+This is accomplished by setting the protocol in the `proxy_pass` directive to `https` and adding the `proxy_ssl_server_name on;` directive to the location context like this:

 ```conf
 location /api {